Loading...

 Something New, LP.2108.2.1

-These were sold with / without a red and white Capitol / Pathé "ATTENTION" paper LP inner sleeve.
+These were sold with / without the new red and white Capitol / Pathé "ATTENTION" paper LP inner sleeve.

 Something New, LP.2108.2.1, sleeve photo